-- After breakfast we explored Notting Hill and Portobello Road Market (remember to bring cash for the market).
+- After breakfast, we explored Notting Hill and Portobello Road Market (remember to bring cash to the market).
 I completely fell in love with Notting Hill and I highly recommend not skipping this on your visit.
 It was so much fun exploring and even getting lost a bit with my husband.
-At the market we picked up our souvenirs for the trip, tea cups!
+At the market, we picked up our souvenirs for the trip, teacups!
 TIP: Give yourself enough time to wander!
 At least two or three hours.

 - Reservations at The Orangery at Kensington Gardens for afternoon tea.
 The atmosphere was great!
 Tea as well but the pastries weren’t my fave.
 The location is amazing because it’s on the grounds of Kensington Palace.

 - Kensington Palace and Kensington Gardens: The Palace is a little underwhelming but the Gardens are stunning!
 Don’t miss Princess Diana’s Remembrance Garden!
 It was so peaceful and beautiful, I could have spent hours there.

 - After Kensington Gardens we walked down Hyde Park (so gorgeous!) down to Sloane Square.
 From here you can head over to Harrod’s (because you’re close) but I really wanted to see Peggy Porschen Cakes (a super cute, chic bakery) so we explored the high-end shops a bit then took a taxi to the bakery.
 I loved it and my hubby even said the pastries were delicious!
 TIP: Avoid black cabs.
 They’re expensive and will almost cost you double.